 Types of ovarian cancers

-There are different types of ovarian cancer, but young women are most commonly diagnosed with germ cell tumours – cancer that occurs in the egg-producing cells of the ovaries.
+There are different types of ovarian cancer, but young people are most commonly diagnosed with germ cell tumours – cancer that occurs in the egg-producing cells of the ovaries.
 If you or your child has been diagnosed with a different type of ovarian cancer, talk to your specialist for more information about that particular cancer and its treatment.

 What are the symptoms?